-To request an Economic Assistance Grant, the company or organization must submit a letter of request to the Economic Development Director.
+In order to request an Economic Assistance Grant, the company or organization must submit a letter of request to the Economic Development Director.
 The letter should be signed by the president, vice-president or chief financial officer.
 The letter of request must include: